pchuck/coursera-rm-project/mtcars_mpg_rm.md

 ## Data

-The data set is described at [Motor Trend Car Road Tests](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html) and consists of data was extracted from the 1974 Motor Trend US magazine.
+The data set is described at [Motor Trend Car Road Tests](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html) and consists of data extracted from the 1974 Motor Trend US magazine.

 ```r